colormap — Set the active colormap in MATLAB and RunMat plotting.

 colormap sets the active color palette for the current plotting context.
-In RunMat it affects colormap-driven visualizations such as imagesc, surf, surfc, contourf, and related scalar-field plots while remaining scoped to the active axes state.
+It affects colormap-driven visualizations such as imagesc, surf, and contourf, scoped to the active axes in MATLAB and RunMat.

 - Supported colormap names include